-The following are some of the reliable and safe ways South Africans in the diaspora can use to send money to South Africa from around the world:
+The following are some of the reliable and safe ways you can use to send money to South Africa from around the world:

 Bank Transfer – If the person you are sending the money has a bank account or prefers to receive money using this option, bank transfers can be convenient.
 Apart from safety, bank transfers can handle large amounts with no pressure to withdraw it all at once.

 You can transact with the money however you like without necessarily having it in cash.

 Cash Pickup– Depending on how close the recipient is to an agent location of your chosen provider, you can send cash for pick up.
 The advantage of this method is that it is fast and very much convenient for small amounts.
 The recipient gets a voucher number with collection details.

 Western Union has partnered with select ABSA branches while TranferWise leverages the Mukuru network for cash pickups.
 You can access MoneyGram services from FNB ATMs and cellphone banking.